Elegance and sophistication mean being comfortable with luxury and appreciate the finer things in life, including fine wine.

 “The Anchorman 2018 has a bouquet reminiscent of ripe fruits.
 Think apricots and white peaches.
 It emits floral notes and hints of spice with layers of fruit on the palate.

-This white wine with its crisp acidity and creamy texture pairs deliciously with fish.
+This dry wine with its crisp acidity pairs deliciously with fish.
 It also tastes great with poultry, mild Cape Malay dishes, veal, pasta and salads.”

 Nederburg Two Centuries Cabernet Sauvignon 2015

 A ruby red with signature notes of dark plums and berries.
-This wine hints of dark chocolates on the nose.
+This dry red wine hints of dark chocolates on the nose.

-Marinelli says a generous concentration of rich, ripe and sweet berried fruits dominate on the palate.
+Marinelli says a generous concentration of rich, ripe and sweet red wine from berried fruits dominate on the palate.
 This harmonises with oak to produce generous mouth.
 This fills a profusion of flavours that are tempered by firm tannins.

 “Nederburg Two Centuries Cabernet Sauvignon 2015 is delicious with carpaccio, coq au vin, roast lamb, beef and venison.”